nigelhorne/smoker/README.md

 This is experimental.

-# DOCKER
+# WITH DOCKER

 I use Docker images so that I can isolate several smokers running once.
-You'll see that I use /mnt/CPAN as an NFS point for the CPAN modules, you'll probably want to change that.
+You'll see that I use /mnt/CPAN as an NFS point for the CPAN modules, you'll probably want to change that to your local CPAN mirror.
+If you don't have a local mirror, this option isn't for you since there's no other notification method to tell the smokers in the containers what's been published and is ready for smoking.

 To build an image